news

 - Equity

 During the appointment discernment process, the appointive cabinet pays special attention to the racial, ethnic, cultural, generational, and theological makeup of the congregation and the community they serve.
 The bishop and the superintendents also value pastors' personal needs.
-Pastors must share with their superintendent personal issues that could impact an appointment through the pastoral profile, advisory form, and yearly One-on-One meeting no later than December 1st.
+Pastors must share with their superintendent any personal issues that could impact an appointment through the pastoral profile, the advisory form, and the yearly One-on-One meeting, no later than December 1.

 - God’s vision and missional opportunities in the community, congregation, and the conference.

-- A congregation’s willingness, passion, and track record of collaborating with pastoral leadership to faithfully move forward the mission and God’s vision for their community and congregation.
+- A congregation’s willingness, passion, and track record of collaborating with pastoral leadership to faithfully move forward with God’s vision and mission for their community and congregation.

 The appointive cabinet and the bishop also consider: